ArtOfCode-/concaten/CODE_STYLE.md

     * If the expression begins directly after a `(`, align with the innermost opening parenthesis.
-    * If it's on its own line, indent that line and all subsequent ones two additional levels compared to the enclosing indentation
+    * If it's on its own line, indent that line and all subsequent ones two additional levels more than the enclosing indentation.
   * If continuing an expression that's not wrapped in parentheses, align with the first character of the expression.
 * When defining a function: